January 27, 2023 | View All Stories

 Politically: modern Turkey is at the heart of the Organization of Turkic States (formerly the Turkic Council).

-At their eighth summit in November 2021, the organization welcomed Turkmenistan as an observer, along with the full-member states of Turkey, Azerbaijan, Kazakhstan, Uzbekistan, and Kyrgyzstan.
+At their eighth summit in November 2021, the organization welcomed Turkmenistan as an observer.
+The organization also welcomed the full-member states of Turkey, Azerbaijan, Kazakhstan, Uzbekistan, and Kyrgyzstan.
 According to a November 2021 article on the Japanese news site Nikkei Asia, Turkish President Recep Tayyip Erdogan greeted the participating heads of state with an Ottoman military band.
-An imperial anthem with the lyrics “long live the Turkic state” was performed.
+An imperial anthem with the lyrics, “Long live the Turkic State” was performed.
 The group’s six Turkic countries have a combined gross domestic product of more than $1 trillion and a total population of about 160 million.

 For strategic, historical, and political reasons, the 35/45 Turkic world offers a panoramic view of one of the least reached areas of the world.
-Through our partnerships with native missionaries in the region, ANM is helping to plant churches and take the Gospel of salvation to the Turkic peoples.
+Through our partnerships with native missionaries in the region, ANM is helping to plant churches and take the Gospel of salvation to the Turkic peoples and live out the Great Commission.

-Learn How to Pray for the 10/40 Window with this download.
+Learn to Pray for the Turkic World with the 10/40 Window Prayer Guide